chrisdlangton/pages.js/README.md

 _Proper Google Analytics and ReInvigorate page tracking._

-Pages.js was originally built alongside Knockout.js as the only other JavaScript library present and therefore doesn't include any of the MVVM features or binding which would have overlapped with that particular library, but it does however share a lot of common functionality to jQuery which was not present in the experiment application but the functionality was required so I built it into Pages.js instead of having jQuery as a dependency.
+PagesJS was originally built alongside Knockout.js as the only other JavaScript library present and therefore doesn't include any of the MVVM features or binding which would have overlapped with that particular library, but it does however share a lot of common functionality to jQuery which was not present in the experiment application but the functionality was required so I built it into PagesJS instead of having jQuery as a dependency.

 # How does it work?

-Pages.js will listen for the browser onhashchange event if it is supported (FF3.6+, IE8+, Chrome 5+, Safari 5+, Opera 10.6+) or it will fallback to pooling the window.location on an interval to check if hash value changed.
+PagesJS will listen for the browser onhashchange event if it is supported (FF3.6+, IE8+, Chrome 5+, Safari 5+, Opera 10.6+) or it will fallback to pooling the window.location on an interval to check if hash value changed.

-# How to use Pages.js
+# How to use PagesJS

 ## Installation:

-Download the latest Pages.js or Pages.min.js file from this repository or from [chrisdlangton.com][2] and upload it to  your public javascripts directory.
+Download the latest PagesJS or Pages.min.js file from this repository or from [chrisdlangton.com][2] and upload it to  your public javascripts directory.

 Include the script in your html body after all the content (at the bottom of the body element) like so;